lucasmartins/mailcannon/Readme.md

 ==========

 Just fork [MailCannon](https://github.com/lucasmartins/mailcannon), add your feature+spec, and make a pull request. **DO NOT** mess up with the version file though.

-**NOTICE**: The project is at embrionary stage, breaking changes will apply.

 Support
 =======